KacperL98/QponyCodingTaskAndroid/README.md

 I had a problem with the API key from [FIXER_API](https://fixer.io/), because I couldn't get the new key.
 I hope everything works fine.

+ How to start applications?

+ You must add the key in local.properties

+API_KEY = "YOUR_API_KEY"